WhoIsConch/SimpleCTE/docs/how_to_use.md

 The local Chamber of Commerce has recently reached out to the CTE department of the local high school.
 They have offered to provide the school with a variety of resources, including a list of local businesses that are willing to provide internships to students, a list of local businesses that are willing to provide donations to the school, and a list of local businesses that are willing to provide guest speakers to the school.

 To manage this relationship, the CTE department has decided to use SimpleCTE.
-They have created an Organization for the Chamber of Commerce `[O1]`, and have added the Chamber of Commerce as a Contact `[C1]`.
-They have also created three Resources associated with the Chamber of Commerce, one for the internship program `[R1]`, one for the donations `[R2]`, and one for the guest speakers `[R3]`.
+They have created an Organization for the Chamber of Commerce `[O1]`, and have added Delilah Lillith from the Chamber of Commerce as a Contact `[C1]`.
+They have also created three Resources associated with the Chamber of Commerce, one for the community service program `[R1]`, one for the donations `[R2]`, and one for the guest speakers `[R3]`.

-The Internship Resource `[R1]` has been linked to the Organization `[O1]`, and has room for any number of students.
-The CTE department will create new Contacts to hold information about the students in the internship program and link them to the Internship Resource `[R1]` and the school's own Organization [O2].
+The Community Service Resource `[R1]` has been linked to the Organization `[O1]`, and has room for any number of students.
+The CTE department will create new Contacts to hold information about the students in the community service program and link them to the Community Service Resource `[R1]` and the school's own Organization `[O2]`.

 The Donations Resource `[R2]` has been linked to the Organization `[O1]`, and has a value of "$1,000/year."